-At any time, convey the cluster's high availability status, for example, Setting up primary, Creating a new replica, Cluster in healthy state, Switchover in progress, Failing over, and Upgrading cluster.
+At any time, convey the cluster's high availability status, for example, Setting up primary, Creating a new replica, Cluster in healthy state, Switchover in progress, Failing over, Upgrading cluster, and Upgrading Postgres major version.

 Level 3: Full lifecycle

 Capability level 3 requires the operator to manage aspects of business continuity and scalability.